prakharjadaun/DSA/README.md

 - Sort an array of 0s, 1s and 2s
 - Move all negative numbers to beginning and positive to end.
 - Find the count of union of the two arrays
+- Rotate an array by 1 in the clockwise direction

 <h2 align="center"><b>Linked List</b></h2>